 We are extremely concerned at the continued detention, on unclear grounds, of these women and children in these camps.
-We wish to remind your Excellency's government of the prohibition of arbitrary detention, 18 recognised both in times of peace and armed conflict, and that together with the right of anyone deprived of liberty to bring proceedings before a court in order to challenge the legality of the detention, are non-derogable under both treaty law and customary international law.
+We wish to remind your Excellency's government of the prohibition of arbitrary detention, 19 recognised both in times of peace and armed conflict, and that together with the right of anyone deprived of liberty to bring proceedings before a court in order to challenge the legality of the detention, are non-derogable20 under both treaty law and customary international law.
 Arbitrary deprivation of liberty can never be a necessary or proportionate measure, given that the considerations that a State may invoke pursuant to derogation are already factored into the arbitrariness standard itself.
 Thus, a State can never claim that illegal, unjust, or unpredictable deprivation of liberty is necessary for the protection of a vital interest or proportionate to that end.
-We are mindful of the exceptional circumstances of the deprivation of liberty of these individuals.
+Further, administrative security detention presents severe risks of arbitrary deprivation of liberty.21 We are mindful of the exceptional circumstances of the deprivation of liberty of these individuals.
 We remain nonetheless deeply concerned that in the present case, none of these conditions - which remain applicable in the most extreme situations - appear to be respected and that no steps towards assessing individual risk or terminating or reviewing the legality of detention, have been taken, despite many of these individuals being in the camps for a year and a half.

 We highlight that, according to international law, children are considered vulnerable and in need of special protection based on their age.
-Consequently, States must treat children, including children related to or associated with designated terrorist groups, primarily as victims when devising responses, including counterterrorism responses.
-International law is very clear concerning the detention of children.
-In all cases, detention should be used as a measure of last resort and for the shortest amount of time possible, in conformity with the best interest of the child also taking into account the extreme vulnerability and need for care of unaccompanied-minors.
-Children who were detained for association with armed groups should be recognised as victims of grave abuses of human rights and humanitarian law, recovery and reintegration and, where possible, family reunification should be prioritized.
-In
+Consequently, States must treat children, including children related to or associated with designated terrorist groups, primarily as victims when devising responses, including counterterrorism responses.22 International law is very clear concerning the detention of children.
+In all cases, detention should be used as a measure of last resort and for the shortest amount of time possible, in conformity with the best interest of the child also taking into account the extreme vulnerability and need for care of unaccompanied-